hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 > amazonsagemaker
 ```

-In case K8sGPT has been already added the LocalAI API endpoint, type below command to remove it.
-Then re-run the *k8sgpt auth add* to add the new API endpoint.
+In case the LocalAI API endpoint has been already added to K8sGPT, type the command below to remove it.
+Then re-run the *k8sgpt auth add* to add it again with the new LLM model and its API endpoint.

 ```shell
 $ k8sgpt auth remove --backends localai